Learn how to make an adorable crochet bat with this free amigurumi pattern: Batty Batty Bats!

 With two lengths of scrap yarn and a tapestry/yarn needle, outline a pear-shaped body onto the flat bat.
 We’ll sew the front on later following these guides.

-Join us next week when we’ll make the front piece, a face, some feet, and then bring it all together to finish our bats!
+Join us in the next part of the pattern, when we’ll make the front piece, a face, some feet, and then bring it all together to finish our bats!

 PART TWO